jjmontesl/cubes-examples/README.md

 Contents
 --------

+* *webshop* - Sample model and data of an imaginary online shop
 * *procurements* - Public Procurements of Slovakia

-* *webshop* - Sample model and data of an imaginary online shop
+You can see the webshop example online at http://jjmontesl.github.io/cubesviewer/ .